cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ```
 ````

-> **Limination**: The Jekyll style `highlight` tag ais not compatible with this theme.
+> **Limitation**: The Jekyll style `highlight` tag is not compatible with this theme.

 ### Line Number

-By default, all languages except `plaintext`, `console` and `terminal` will display line numbers.
+By default, all languages except `plaintext`, `console`, and `terminal` will display line numbers.
 When you want to hide the line number of the code block, you can append `{: .nolineno}` at the next line:

 ````markdown
 ```shell